kddial/309a1/README.txt

 Resource:		GET /add
 Description:	Replaces the current topics with a set of sample topics and replies.

+Resource:       GET /add2
+Description:    Replaces the current topics with another set of sample topics and replies.

 Resource:		GET /get
 Description:	Gets a list of topics with their replies from the server.